lmcad-unicamp/CLAP/docs/source/shared_groups.rst

 Action ``spits job-create``
 ++++++++++++++++++++++++++++

 Create a SPITS job in nodes to run an SPITS application.
+If you are using a shared filesystem, use this action in only one node and set the ``SPITS_JOB_PATH`` variable to the desired location.

 Required Variables
 ^^^^^^^^^^^^^^^^^^^

-..  list-table.. code-block:: none ``spits job-create`` action variables
+..  list-table:: code-block:: none ``spits job-create`` action variables
     :header-rows: 1

     *   - **Name**